quicwg/multipath/draft-ietf-quic-multipath.md

   the definition of Path Identifier in {#path-abandon-frame}.

 Path Status sequence number: A variable-length integer specifying the sequence number assigned for this PATH_STATUS frame.
-  There is a different path status sequence number space for each path.
+The sequence number MUST be monotonically increasing for the sender of the Path Status frame in the same connection.

 Available values of Path Status field are: